The Muppets (TV series)

 The Muppets (stylized as the muppets.) is an American sitcom that originally aired on ABC from September 22, 2015, to March 1, 2016.
 Co-created by Bill Prady and Bob Kushell, the series was produced by ABC Studios and the Muppets Studio, with Randall Einhorn and Muppet performer Bill Barretta serving as executive producers alongside Prady and Kushell.
 On May 12, 2016, ABC cancelled the series after one season.

+This was the first Muppets production to be produced by ABC Studios (later ABC Signature).

 The series is set in Los Angeles and depicts the everyday personal and professional lives of the Muppets during production of Up Late with Miss Piggy, a fictional late-night talk show starring Miss Piggy.
 The Muppets serves as a parody of other mockumentary-style series, such as The Office, Modern Family, and Parks and Recreation by employing the same single-camera setup filming style with the implication of a documentary crew filming everyone.
 The series stars Muppet performers Steve Whitmire, Eric Jacobson, Dave Goelz, Bill Barretta, David Rudman, Matt Vogel, and Peter Linz in multiple roles.